 Do you know your insole from your outsole?
-The importance of a good last construction, or the difference between B1, B2 or B3 rated mountain boot?
+The importance of a good lasting construction or the difference between B1, B2 or B3 rated mountain boot?
 If you’ve ever furrowed your brow whilst reading the product specifications of walking shoes and walking boots, then this guide to footwear construction terminology is for you.

 Made from a variety of materials, the upper refers to anything above the midsole, located on the outside of your shoe or boot.
 The upper is most often made from leather/suede or fabric.